bioperl/bioperl.github.io/howtos/Feature-Annotation.md

 details of the these varieties will be discussed in other sections, but for now we could use some broad definitions that apply to all the variations.

+### Features

-A [SeqFeature object] : is designed to be associated with a sequence, and can have a location on that sequence - it's a way of describing the characteristics of a specific part of a sequence.
+A [Bio::SeqFeature](http://search.cpan.org/search?query=Bio::SeqFeature) object is designed to be associated with a sequence, and can have a location on that sequence - it's a way of describing the characteristics of a specific part of a sequence.
 SeqFeature objects can also have features themselves, which you could call sub-features but which, in fact, are complete SeqFeature objects.
-SeqFeature objects can also have one or more Annotations associated with them (see [Features_vs._Annotations] for an in-depth discussion of that).
+SeqFeature objects can also have one or more Annotations associated with them.

+### Annotations

-An Annotation object : is also associated with a sequence as you'd expect but it does not have a location on the sequence, it's associated with an entire sequence.
+An [Bio::Annotation](http://search.cpan.org/search?query=Bio::Annotation) object is also associated with a sequence as you'd expect but it does not have a location on the sequence, it's associated with an entire sequence.
 This is one of the important differences between a SeqFeature and an Annotation.
-Annotations also can't have SeqFeatures, which makes sense since SeqFeature objects typically have locations.
+Annotations also can't have SeqFeatures, which makes sense since SeqFeature objects must have locations.
 The relative simplicity of the Annotation has made it amenable to the creation of a useful set of Annotation objects, each devoted to a particular kind of fact or observation.

 Locations were discussed, above.
 Describing locations can be complicated in certain situations, say when some feature is located on different sequences with varying degrees of precision.
 One location could also be shared between disparate objects, such as two different kinds of SeqFeatures.
 You may also want to describe a feature with many locations, like a repeated sequence motif in a protein.
-Because of these sorts of complexities and because one may want to create different types of locations the BioPerl authors elected to keep location functionality inside dedicated '''Location objects'''.
+Because of these sorts of complexities and because one may want to create different types of locations the BioPerl authors elected to keep location functionality inside dedicated [Bio::Location](http://search.cpan.org/search?query=Bio::Location) objects.

-SeqFeatures and Annotations will make the most sense if you're already somewhat familiar with [BioPerl] and its central and objects.
-The reader is referred to the ,, and the for more information on these topics.
-Here's a bit of code, to
+SeqFeatures and Annotations will make the most sense if you're already somewhat familiar with BioPerl and its objects.
+The reader is referred to the [Beginners HOWTO](Beginners.html), [SeqIO HOWTO](SeqIO.html), and the [SearchIO HOWTO](SearchIO.html) for more information on these topics.
+Here's a bit of code, to summarize:
-summarize:

 ```perl
 # BAB55667.gb is a Genbank file, and Bioperl knows that it
 # is a Genbank file because of the '.gb' file suffix
 use Bio::SeqIO;
 my $seqio_object = Bio::SeqIO->new(-file => "BAB55667.gb" );
 my $seq_object = $seqio_object->next_seq;
 ```

-''Note'': `$seq_object` is a object.
-A object, such as would be returned from a fasta file, does not have associated feature or annotation objects (see [Table 6 below]).
+*Note* `$seq_object` is an object.
+A object, such as would be returned from a fasta file, does not have associated feature or annotation objects (see Table 6 below).

 Now that we have a sequence object in hand we can examine its features and annotations.

 Getting the Features
 --------------------

-The focus of this HOWTO is mostly on Genbank format but bear in mind that all of the code shown here will also work on other formats containing features or annotations (EMBL, Swissprot, BSML, Chado XML, GAME, KEGG, Locuslink, Entrez Gene, TIGR XML).
+The focus of this HOWTO is mostly on Genbank format but bear in mind that all of the code shown here will also work on other formats containing features and annotations (EMBL, Swissprot, BSML, Chado XML, GAME, KEGG, Locuslink, Entrez Gene, TIGR XML).
 When the entry comes from Genbank it's easy to see where most of the features are, they're in the Feature table section, something like this:

 ```
  FEATURES            Location/Qualifiers